Young girl with braided hair, wearing a light-colored shirt, covering her ears, standing in front of a white shelf with toys and books.

 Assessment Components:

-Structured Observations: Observing the individual in various settings, such as play sessions, to assess social interactions, communication skills, and repetitive behaviors.
-Tools like the Autism Diagnostic Observation Schedule (ADOS) might be employed.
+2. Structured Observations: Observing the individual in various settings, such as play sessions, to assess social interactions, communication skills, and repetitive behaviors.

 The results of the assessment guide diagnostic decisions and the formulation of individualised intervention plans.
-Diagnosis is based on the observed behavior and developmental history, rather than the results of a specific test.
+Diagnosis is based on the observed behaviour and developmental history, rather than the results of a specific test.

 ASD is a spectrum, meaning individuals can manifest a range of symptoms with varying severity.
 An interdisciplinary team approach, including psychologists, speech and language therapists, pediatricians, and other professionals, often provides the most comprehensive assessment.